Fall Is the Ideal Time to Visit These 8 Charming Small Towns in the U.S.

 Lambertville, New Jersey

-Visiting Lambertville (population: 3,797) is like getting two sweet towns in one, as it sits across the Delaware River from the equally charming New Hope, Pennsylvania (population: 2,527).
-Most visitors glide back and forth throughout their stay (you can walk across the bridge between the two and they’re only three miles apart) but you’d be wise to stay at the Bridge Street House.
-The historic B&B was built in 1850 and fully renovated in 2016; it has three rooms and two suites, plus a gallery showcasing work by local artists.
-Parking is free and the house is walkable to everything in downtown Lambertville.
-That means you can easily see an indie flick at the nearby Acme Screening Room, get lost among the rare and out-of-print tomes at Panoply Books, or dig into a platter of juicy, Texas-style brisket from More Than Q.
+Visiting Lambertville (pop.
+4,141) is like getting two sweet towns in one, as it sits across the Delaware River from the equally charming New Hope, Pennsylvania (pop.
+2,600).
+Most visitors glide back and forth throughout their stay.
+(The towns are three miles apart, and you can walk across the bridge between the two.)
+Stay in Lambertville to see an indie flick at the nearby Acme Screening Room (which hosts a Halloween film festival in mid-October), get lost among the rare and out-of-print tomes at Panoply Books, or go for the full diner experience at Liv & Charlie’s.

-Dozens of quirky art galleries and packed-to-the-rafters antiques shops line the streets of Lambertville and New Hope, but more discerning shoppers should make a beeline to Rago Arts and Auction Center.
-The auction house was founded by expert appraiser and Antiques Roadshow star David Rago; its lineup for fall dabbles in midcentury-modern furniture and 20th-century ceramics and glass.
+Dozens of quirky art galleries and packed-to-the-rafters antiques shops line the streets of Lambertville and New Hope, but more discerning shoppers should beeline for Rago, an arts and auction center.
+The auction house was founded by expert appraiser and Antiques Roadshow star David Rago.
+Its lineup for fall dabbles in jewelry, from antique to art deco, as well as modern American furniture and contemporary glass art.

-If you want to immerse yourself in nature, the Delaware and Raritan Canal State Park is five minutes from Lambertville on the Jersey side; here you can canoe, picnic, bicycle, hike, horseback ride, or fish for perch and pickerel.
+If you want to immerse yourself in nature, visit Delaware and Raritan Canal State Park on the Jersey side; here you can canoe, picnic, bicycle, hike, ride horses, or fish for perch and pickerel.
 On the New Hope side of the river, Bowman’s Hill Wildflower Preserve is flush with colorful fall foliage.
 In October, the beech trees, black oaks, and maples turn yellow, red, and purple; come November, you can see wild senna, witch hazel, and juniper berries on Eastern red cedars.

 Storefronts in downtown Eureka Springs